-KenGen has hired consultant to investigate the viability of an LNG-to-power project.
+KenGen has hired a consultant to investigate the viability of an LNG-to-power project.
 An LNG terminal is a facility for regasifyng the liquefied natural gas (LNG) shipped in by LNG tanker from the production zones.

 Functions of an LNG